sabeydeedaya/docs/pages/dashboard/organization-view.md

-The "Organization" view of a Branch account is the highest level of entity access and is intended for Branch accounts with a portfolio of distinctly managed apps tied to a single organizational entity.
+The "Organization" view of a Branch account is an additional level of entity access and is intended for Branch accounts with a portfolio of distinctly managed apps tied to a single organizational entity.
+Organization view allows companies to manage separate teams associated with their distinct apps and maintain autonomy.
+Organization team members can switch between the Organization view and the App view at any time.

 !!! info "INFO"
     Depending on your business and how you manage your apps, you may elect to add the Organization Entity to your Branch account.

     All TUNE migrated accounts include the Organization entity in their Branch account.

+**The Organization view is for managing account-level functionality; e.g. managing org team members and access.
+Toggle to the [App view](app-view.md) to access the majority of your day-to-day needs for creating links and viewing reporting.**

 When viewing your Branch account via the Organization entity, you can access (either edit or read-only) the following functionality: